DevDanObi/enterprise-infrastructure-lab/02-security/access-control-lists.md

 Your task is to design and implement ACL policies that enforce strict access control while maintaining operational flexibility.

+For this scenario, you are required to determine the appropriate use of **Standard and Extended ACLs** based on the requirements of each task.
+Both ACL types must be used within the solution.

+- One task must be implemented using a **Standard ACL**
+- The other task must be implemented using an **Extended ACL**
+- The same ACL type must not be used for both tasks

+Your design should clearly justify the selection of ACL type for each task based on the level of control required.

 ---

 ### Task 1 – Head Office to Co-Lo Data Centre Access Control